alirezabk1382927-sys/DEG-Pipeline-Visualizer/README.md

 - Estimates gene-wise and fitted dispersions using **PyDESeq2**.
 - Performs Wald statistical testing.
 - Adjusts p-values using the Benjamini–Hochberg FDR procedure.
+- Classifies every tested gene as upregulated, downregulated, or not significant.
 - Generates reusable cache files for downstream visualization.

 ### Generated Files